What Are NoSQL Databases and Why Enterprises Rely on NoSQL?

 The total cost of ownership of a NoSQL DB is a crucial consideration, and customers often overlook many factors impacting it.

-The cost for NoSQL databases itself can be meager, or even free, compared to traditional relational databases.
+The cost for NoSQL databases can often be minimal or even free, similar to some traditional relational databases like MySQL or MariaDB, which also offer free options.
 After initial costs, keeping up a NoSQL DB can be pricier, depending on its hosting solution.
 There are also a few hidden costs, including the added complexity of an endless choice of datastores, the inefficient use of hardware leads to server sprawl.

 Consider that NoSQL specialists are less common than SQL specialists.
 Thus, staffing for NoSQL can be more costly.